seeu-inspace/easyg/README.md

 **Server Manager**
 - See event logs with: Event Viewer
 - Navigate to the tools tab and select the Active Directory Users and Computers

+**Misc**
+Always enumerate first, do not grab the low hanging fruit first, since it might be a decoy.
+Also check logon count and login policy.
+- An example: run `Get-DomainUser | select samaccountname, logonCount`, if you see an account that seems like a low hanging fruit but has zero logons, it might be a decoy or a dorment user.
+- Check: `logonCount`, `lastlogontimestamp`, `badpasswordtime`, `Description`
+- Take also in consideration your target organization: is this their first assesment?
+Do they invest in their security (time, effort)?

+Also, check for non-empty descriptions of domain users
+- `Get-DomainUser -LDAPFilter "Description=*built*" | Select name,Description`

 #### <ins>SMB</ins>